Skip to content

 Homeowners Insurance

-2. Document the damage with photos and videos
+2. Document the injury with photographs and movies

-3. Make temporary repairs to prevent further damage
+3. Make momentary repairs to forestall additional injury

-4. Keep receipts for any expenses related to the damage
+4. Keep receipts for any bills associated with the injury

 6. Cooperate with the insurance adjuster during the claims process